phenopackets/domain-analysis/docs/domain-entities/clinical-findings.rst

 This will be a FHIR `Observation <https://www.hl7.org/fhir/observation.html>`_.
 It captures phenotypes and other sorts of observations.

-A FHIR Observation, in its most general sense, is a key/value pair with possible key/value components to capture parts of the overall observation.
+A FHIR Observation, in its most general sense, is a key/value pair with additional optional key/value components to capture parts of the overall observation.

 The use of this very flexible key/value model can lead to several patterns and this complicates interoperability.
 The FHIR specification recognizes this and give guidance as `described here <https://www.hl7.org/fhir/observation.html#code-interop>`_.